The Historical Research Center at the Walter Stiern Library

 Rare Books and Special Collections

 The HRC maintains a collection of rare and first edition books, as well as special collections of hard to locate books on California History.
-One collections that the library is striving to build is the Earl Warren Collection.
+One collection that the library is striving to build is the Earl Warren Collection.
 The former Chief Justice and Governor grew up in Kern County and graduated from high school in Bakersfield.
 The HRC collects rare and unique books that focus on regional history and culture and we are always seeking donations that will assist us in this process.

 The HRC has scanning equipment that allows for the digitization of nearly any size image or document.
 One of the goals of the HRC is to digitize entire collections and make them accessible on the internet.
 In addition to accessibility, the digitization of collections protects the original documents from unnecessary handling.
 The HRC also provides digitization services or a fee and will help local agencies and groups digitize their archival collections.
 Students and volunteers interested in learning to work as digital collections specialists are always welcome to joint the team.

 An Applied Classroom

 The HRC brings together archivists, librarians, and historians to instruct students on the practical application of history and the preservation and conservation of archives, photos, and books.
 The HRC teaches courses in the practice of oral history, the management of historical materials, and the digitization of historical collections.